ionic-team/ionic-site/docs/v2/api/components/checkbox/Checkbox/index.md

-<p>The checkbox is no different than the HTML checkbox input, except
+<p>The Checkbox is a simple component styled based on the mode.
+It can be
-it&#39;s styled accordingly to the the platform and design mode, such as iOS or Material Design.</p>
+placed in an <code>ion-item</code> or used as a stand-alone checkbox.</p>
 <p>See the <a href="https://angular.io/docs/ts/latest/guide/forms.html">Angular 2 Docs</a>
 for more info on forms and inputs.</p>